Feeding Florida’s New Initiative Offers SNAP Recipients Healthier Food Choices

 We’re back!
 Our microgreens are officially back in action and will be available at the Frenchtown farmers market this Saturday from 10am – 2pm.
 This Saturday we’ll have spicy purple radish and sweet sunflower, each packed with a ton of nutrients for your body????Tell a friend!✌????????✨ • • • #urbanfarming #tallahassee #microgreens #farmersmarket #tally #greens #grow #health #healthiswealth #vegan #sprouts #power #vegetarian #food #delicious

-Local farmers such as Henry Gwynn – who sell their produce at this local market – are thrilled to see other members of the community able to benefit from the program.
+Local farmers, such as Henry Gwynn, who sell their produce at this local market, are thrilled to see other members of the community able to benefit from the program.

 Gwynn told the media outlet he believed it has really helped the families of the community to spend more time preparing fresh produce as part of their meals instead of picking something up from a grocery store instead.